ljaime-hernandez/journal-webapp/README.md

 Contains the routes to both the login and register components.

 ### PrivateRoute:
-the PrivateRoute is going to receive several pieces of data which we will use as filter to either render or not certain pages in our webapp, the isAuthenticated comes from the AppRouter which is a boolean used for confirming if the user is logged into his account or not, the component will be the private component the user will have access to when he is authenticated.
+The PrivateRoute is going to receive several pieces of data which we will use as filter to either render or not certain pages in our webapp, the isAuthenticated comes from the AppRouter which is a boolean used for confirming if the user is logged into his account or not, the component will be the private component the user will have access to when he is authenticated.

 ### PublicRoute:
-the PrivateRoute is going to receive several pieces of data which we will use as filter to either render or not certain pages in our webapp, the isAuthenticated comes from the AppRouter which is a boolean used for confirming if the user is logged into his account or not, the component will be the private component the user will have access to when
+The PrivateRoute is going to receive several pieces of data which we will use as filter to either render or not certain pages in our webapp, the isAuthenticated comes from the AppRouter which is a boolean used for confirming if the user is logged into his account or not, the component will be the private component the user will have access to when